annedh93/New-Black-Holacracy/Roles/Anchor Circle/Facilitator.md

-# Role: Facilitator
+# Facilitator

+## Purpose

-# Purpose: Circle governance and operational practices aligned with the Constitution.
+Circle governance and operational practices aligned with the Constitution.

+## Accountabilities

-# Accountabilities: ['Facilitating the Circle’s constitutionally-required meetings', 'Auditing the meetings and records of Sub-Circles as needed, and declaring a Process Breakdown upon discovering a pattern of behavior that conflicts with the rules of the Constitution']
+* Facilitating the Circle’s constitutionally-required meetings

+* Auditing the meetings and records of Sub-Circles as needed, and declaring a Process Breakdown upon discovering a pattern of behavior that conflicts with the rules of the Constitution

-# People: ['Steven Bakker']
+## People

+* Steven Bakker